-Figure 5.
-Agricultural Drought Resilience Index values for each capital Source: Primary data (2021)
+Figure 5: Agricultural Drought Resilience Index values for each capital

 The economic resilience capital was the highest with an index of 4.52, suggesting that farmers had good production resources and assets that could have helped them absorb climatic shocks.
-The economic capital was computed from ownership of agricultural assets (e.g. ox-drawn plough, hand hoes, draught power), credit access, value of livestock and crops.
-Seventy-nine percent owned ox-drawn ploughs, 68% draught power, 92.5% chickens and 57% small hand farm implements such as ploughs, hand hoes, knapsack and sprayers.
-This may allow farmers to re-invest their incomes in higher quality farming inputs and enhance their ability to counter the impacts of weather shocks.
-This is supported by Matter et al. (2021) who reported that households benefitting from a diversified income portfolio are not only more protected against production loss and other risks; they also tend to have more stable incomes.
-This may allow farmers to re-invest their incomes in higher quality farming inputs and enhance their ability to counter their ability to counter the impacts of weather shocks.
-This may allow farmers to re-invest their incomes in higher quality farming inputs and enhance their ability to counter the impacts of weather shocks.
-This may allow farmers to re-invest their incomes in higher quality farming inputs and enhance their ability to counter the impacts of weather shocks (Wan et al., 2016).
+The economic capital was computed from ownership of agricultural assets (e.g., ox-drawn plough, hand hoes, draught power), credit access, value of livestock and crops.
+Seventy-nine percent owned ox-drawn ploughs, 68% draught power, 92.5% owned chicken and 57% owned small hand farm implements such as ploughs, hand hoes, knapsack sprayers.
+Thus, may allow farmers to re-invest their incomes in higher quality farming inputs and enhance their ability to counter the impacts of weather shocks.
+This is supported by Matter et al. (2021) who reported that households benefitting from a diversified income portfolio are not only more protected against production loss and other risks, they also tend to have more stable incomes.
+Thus, may allow farmers to re-invest their ability to counter the impacts of weather shocks (Wan et al., 2016).

-Similarly, the study by Maltou and Bahta (2019) noted that through the use of capitals, farming households with access to credit and training and were part of a co-operative proved to be more resilient to agricultural drought than those who had no access to these variables.
-Farmers indicated selling goats, chickens and cattle during the drought season.
-Some farmers had multiple sources of income such as gold panning, selling vegetables and field crops, as well as selling livestock during the drought season.
+Similarly, the study by Maltou and Bahta (2019) noted that through the use of capitals, farming households with access to credit and training and are part of a co-operative proved to be more resilient to agricultural drought than those who have no access to these variables.
+Farmers indicated selling of goats, chicken and cattle during drought season.
+Some farmers had multiple sources of income such as gold panning, selling vegetables and field crops as well as sell of livestock during drought season.
 The study measured livelihoods through the ownership of livestock, remittances, small grain production levels and other economic levels.
-The study is supported with the findings by Sikwela and Mushunje (2013) who indicated that farmers' livelihoods have a significant and positive impact on smallholder farmers' resilience.
-Furthermore, the study is in line with a study by Maltou and Bahta (2019), who found that farming households with access to credit, livestock and training proved to be more resilient to agricultural drought than those without access to these variables.
+The study is supported with the finding by Sikwela and Mushunje (2013) who indicated that farmers' livelihoods have a significant and positive impact on smallholder farmers' resilience.
+Furthermore, the study is in line with study by Maltou and Bahta (2019), who found out that farming households with access to credit, livestock and training proved to be more resilient to agricultural drought than those who have no access to these variables.

-The social resilience capital was the second, with an index of 3.96.
-The social capital was computed from social demographic characteristics and social networks.
-Furthermore, the social capital demonstrated that smallholder, small grain farmers had strong social networks, such as farmers' associations, access to extension services, families and friends, which offered them support in times of drought.
+The social resilience capital was the second with an index of 3.96 social capital was computed from social demographic characteristics and social networks.
+Furthermore, the social capital demonstrated that smallholder small grain farmers had strong social networks, such as farmers' associations, access to extension services, families and friends, which offered support in times of drought.
 Similarly, Mukhovi et al. (2020) reported that social capital allows farmers to exchange ideas and resources to address the many challenges they face.
-Furthermore, social groups benefit farmers through farm labour participation as self-help groups organise themselves to work on each other's farms, thereby addressing labour shortage (Ifejika Speranza et al., 2008).
+Furthermore, social groups benefit farmers concerning farm labour participation as self-help groups organize to work on each other's farms, thereby addressing labour shortage (Ifejika Speranza et al., 2008).